 Scope note: This class comprises events that result in the creation of conceptual items or immaterial products, such as legends, poems, texts, music, images, movies, laws, types etc.

-the framing of the U.S. Constitution the drafting of U.N. resolution 1441
+the framing of the U.S. Constitution the drafting of U.N. resolution 1441 such as a club, society, association, corporation or nation.

 P94 has created (was created by): E28 Conceptual Object